isomerpages/iras-taxacademy/_seminars-and-conferences/upcoming-seminars-and-conferences.md

 **Ms Kwek Shi Yi<br>Assistant Director, IRAS<br>**
 Shi Yi is currently the Assistant Director at Wholesale Trade Branch of Goods and Services Tax of the Inland Revenue Authority of Singapore.
 Shi Yi has over 8 years of experience in various areas including tax compliance of GST-registered businesses, tax investigation and commercial and financial crime investigation.

+**Ms Cynthia Ong<br>Deputy Director, IRAS<br>**
+Cynthia is currently the Deputy Director at Wholesale Trade Branch of Goods and Services Tax Division of the Inland Revenue Authority of Singapore.
+Cynthia has over 17 years of experience in various areas including tax compliance of GST-registered businesses, policy &amp; technical reviews, GST rulings and taxpayer services.

 <a id="21jun-ta-id"></a>
 #### **TEI-TA Joint Seminar: The Evolution of Tax Professionals**<br>